whythawk/whyqd/docs/contributing.rst

 All the code (so far) has been written by `Gavin Chait <https://gavinchait.com>`_ with references in the code to snippets from elsewhere.

+In 2021, **whyqd** received financial support from the `Mayor's Resilience Fund <https://challenges.org/mayors-resilience/>`_, the Mayor of London's £1 million challenge fund to incentivize innovators to address socially impactful issues facing London.

 The 'backronym' for **whyqd** /wɪkɪd/ is *Whythawk Quantitative Data*, `Whythawk <https://whythawk.com>`_ is an open data science and open research technical consultancy.